just1ncannady/AlexaInSpace2022/_sources/Unit3-Creating-Graphics-Images/Error-Detection.rst

     <!-- &lt;p&gt;Answers and explanation at the bottom of the page.&lt;/p&gt; -->
     <h3>Parity Bit Error Detection</h3>

     As you learned in the POGIL activity, the card "trick" is really not a magic trick at all.
-It is a very precise algorithm of error checking based on the concept of <i><b>parity</b></i>.
-In mathematics, <i>parity</i> refers to the evenness or oddness of a number.
-In the card trick, a <b>parity bit -</b> which is a bit that is added as the leftmost bit of a bit string to ensure that the number of bits that are 1 in the bit string are <i>even</i> or <i>odd - </i>was added to each row and column such that the additional bit would make the row or column have an even number of 1 bits.
-It's important to realize that the parity bit is not part of the data.
+It is a very precise algorithm of error checking based on the concept of <span class="hover vocab yui-wk-div" data-id="parity">parity</span>.
+In mathematics, <span class="hover vocab yui-wk-div" data-id="parity">parity</span> refers to the evenness or oddness of a number.
+In the card trick, a <span class="hover vocab yui-wk-div" data-id="parity bit">parity bit</span> - which is a bit that is added as the leftmost bit of a bit string to ensure that the number of bits that are 1 in the bit string are <i>even</i> or <i>odd</i> - was added to each row and column such that the additional bit would make the row or column have an even number of 1 bits.
+It's important to realize that the <span class="hover vocab yui-wk-div" data-id="parity">parity</span> bit is not part of the data.
 It is <i><b>redundant</b></i>, an extra bit, added to the data to allow us to detect if one of the data bits has been flipped from its original value.

 Summary
 --------